 We will continue to start the long range planning process at Secondary 3.
 This process also helps the resource team to plan teaching strategies that will prepare the students for the transition into the pathway most suitable for their needs.
-The Core Plus program, the SGI class and The Circuit will continue as support structures for students with special needs and alternate learning styles.
+The SGI class and The Circuit will continue as support structures for students with special needs and alternate learning styles.